jldec/firstinthecloud.com/markdown/how-this-site-is-hosted.md

 ## [GitHub Pages](https://help.github.com/articles/what-is-github-pages/) and [pub-server](https://github.com/jldec/pub-server)

 A [git repo](https://github.com/jldec/firstinthecloud.com) is used to manage content in markdown files.
-Generating HTML into the `/docs` folder in the same repo using makes for an easy publishing publishing workflow.
+Generating HTML into the `/docs` folder in the same repo using makes for an easy publishing workflow.

 1. Write and preview locally using `pub`.
 2. When ready to publish, generate the HTML with `pub -O`.